Proofreading Tips for Job Seekers

 While spellcheck can help you spot obvious typos, it misses a number of common errors.
-For example, spellcheck does not notice if you write “your” instead of “you’re” – one of the most common resume and cover letter mistakes.
-Therefore, be sure to thoroughly edit each document yourself.
+For example, spellcheck does not notice if you write “your” instead of “you’re” —one of the most common resume and cover letter mistakes.
+Therefore, thoroughly edit each document yourself.

 Take a Break

-Do not edit your resume, cover letter, or other application material immediately after writing it.
+Do not edit your resume, cover letter, or other application materials immediately after writing them.
 Take some time away from the document; this will allow you to edit with a fresh set of eyes.
-While a 24-hour break is ideal, you might not have that much time if you’re facing a deadline.
+While many in academia recommend a 24-hour break before proofreading anything you've written, you might not have that much time if you’re facing a deadline.
 Even taking a couple of hours away from the document before editing it will help.

 Print It Out

-Proofread a printed copy of your resume, cover letter, etc., rather than looking at your document on a computer screen.
-You have likely been looking at the document on a computer screen for a long time, and a printed version will help you see the document with a fresh set of eyes.
+Proofread a printed copy of your resume and cover letter rather than looking at them on a computer screen.
+You have likely been looking at the document on a computer screen for a long time, and a printed version will help you see it with a fresh set of eyes.
 Printing it out will also help you see the document as the recruiter will see it.
-This way, you can see and fix any awkward page breaks.
+This way, you can spot and fix any awkward page breaks.

 Read out Loud (And Backwards!)

 Read your document out loud while you proofread.
 It will force you to slow down while you’re reading and pick up on any errors.
 Many editors also recommend reading backward (edit the last sentence first, then the second-to-last, etc.).
 Not only will this also slow down your reading, but it will break up the logical flow of the document, allowing you to focus on the spelling and grammar.